-Kodak Retina

-50-80 sports finder
+Kodak Retina 50-80 sports finder

+for Kodak Retina IIIc, IIc, and Ib

 This folding, open-frame finder shows the field covered by the 50 and 80mm lenses.
 Manual parallax adjustment.
 80mm finder frames swing in or out of 50mm frame.
 Chrome finished.
 Compact.
 Supplied in leather case attachable to carrying case strap.

 Kodak Retina

 close range and viewfinder kit

-Model B
+Model B, for Kodak Retina IIIc, IIc, and Ib

-This kit is used for optically measuring film-to-subject distances (381⁄2 to 12 inches), and for determining the precise field covered by the 50mm lens supplemented by the N1, N2, or the combination of the N1 and N2 auxiliary lenses.
+This kit is used for optically measuring film-to-subject distances (381/4 to 12 inches), and for determining the precise field covered by the 50mm lens supplemented by the N1, N2, or the combination of the N1 and N2 auxiliary lenses.

+Kodak Retina Close-up kit

-Kodak Retina
+Model B, for Kodak Retina IIIc, IIc, and Ib

-close-up kit

-Model B

 This kit measures close distances (11 to 6 inches) and the field sizes mechanically at 4 settings by means of 4 pairs of field guides.
 For use, the kit requires the Kodak Retina Camera Platform, Model B.

 Kodak Retina

 camera platform

-Model B
+Model B, for Kodak Retina IIIc, IIc, and Ib

-This platform fits the bottom of the camera and provides a tripod socket in the center of the camera base.
+This platform fits the bottom of the camera and provides a tribod socket in the center of the camera base.
 It is required for using certain auxiliary items of equipment.

 Kodak Retina

 microscope adapter kit

-Model B
+Model B, for Kodak Retina IIIc, IIc, and Ib

 Photomicrographs can be made easily with this outfit.
 Fits practically all microscopes - eye piece diameter 1 inch.
 Outfit consists of microscope adapter, clamping ring, and light-value diaphragm locking ring.

 Kodak

-table top
+table top camera stand

 Model B

-Consists of the base, 2-section telescoping column, ball-and-socket head, and right angle head.
+Consists of the base, 2-section telescoping column, ball-andsocket head, and right angle head.
 It provides flexible yet rigid support for miniature cameras from a few inches to about a foot above the base.
 Can be disassembled.